openedx/edx-documentation/en_us/install_operations/source/installation/installation_prerequisites.rst

 Devstack and Analytics Devstack require the following software.

+* Linux or macOS.
+Windows is not yet supported, although you may be able to install Devstack in a Linux virtual machine running under Windows.
 * `make`_
 * `Docker`_ 17.06 CE or later.
 We recommend Docker Stable, but Docker Edge should work as well.